-The result is then applied to singular indefinite Sturm-Liouville operators $A = \sgn\cdot(-\tfrac{d^2}{dx^2} + q)$ in $L^2(\R)$ with a potential $q\in L^p(\R)$, $p\in [2,\infty]$.
-We have $A = A_0 + V$, where $A_0$ is the $J$-non-negative operator from \eqref{e:SLA_0} and $V$ is the operator of multiplication with $\sgn\cdot q$.
-As a consequence, we obtain bounds on the non-real spectrum of $A$, which are very similar to those recently found in \cite{bst} and even improve them significantly in the case $q\le 0$ (see Theorem \ref{t:SL}).
-Taking into account that the results in \cite{bst} were found by working explicitly with the differential expression whereas our bounds follow from an abstract perturbation result, both the quality and similarity of the bounds seems remarkable.

-The paper starts by providing the necessary notions and definitions in Section \ref{s:prelims}.
+A brief outline of the paper is as follows.
+First of all, we provide the necessary notions and definitions in Section \ref{s:prelims}.
 In Section \ref{s:ct} we consider a self-adjoint operator $S$ in a Hilbert space and an $S$-bounded operator $T$ with $S$-bound less than one and provide enclosures for the set

 As a by-product, this result yields an improvement of spectral enclosures from \cite{ct} for the operator $S+T$ (cf.\ Corollary \ref{c:improvement} and Remark \ref{r:improvement}).
 However, the main reason for considering the set $K_S(T)$ is Theorem \ref{t:new} in Section \ref{s:matrix} which states in particular that the non-real spectrum of $J$-self-adjoint diagonally dominant block operator matrices of the form